 Issues with Microsoft Flow solutions tab

-If you are a new customer to Microsoft and you visit flow.microsoft.com shortly after you have created your first bot, you might encounter two issues:
+If you are a new customer and you visit flow.microsoft.com shortly after you create your first bot, you might encounter two issues:

 - Missing Solutions tab on the left rail of flow.microsoft.com.
 The Solutions tab should appear within 24 hours.
 You can try refreshing the page to resolve the issue earlier.

 - Within the Solutions tab, when you choose Common Data Service Default Solution, you might get a permission error.
 You can still create a flow and connect it to the bot designer.
 However, the flow might not appear at flow.microsoft.com for up to 24 hours.

 Issues with environment permissions when creating a bot